DIRECTED ENERGY PROFESSIONAL SOCIETY

 Arthur Guenther

-• Kirk Hackett, invested 1 November 2006 in Albuquerque, New Mexico, was cited for for significant technical contributions and visionary technical leadership in the areas of high power microwaves and RF Active Denial non-lethal directed energy weapons development.
+• Kirk Hackett, invested 1 November 2006 in Albuquerque, New Mexico, was cited for significant technical contributions and visionary technical leadership in the areas of high power microwaves and RF Active Denial non-lethal directed energy weapons development.

 Kirk Hackett